thegenius/csgl/README.md

   I don't wanna dicuss why not choose a modern language.
 I just wanna make us easy to write C program.
 A project must have a roadmap and the roadmap is:
   1->2->3->4->5->6->7

+##CURRENT STAGE
-  The current step is 1.
+  The current step is [container api]:
+  ring : yes
+  list : no
+  dict : no
+  oset : no
+  uset : no

 ##RELATED WORK